-Much of the existing site is wooded; additional retention of existing trees on the site would be desirable and in keeping with regional goals regarding carbon sequestration, water quality protection, and climate change/heat island effect mitigation.
-A portion of the site is shown as open space and water quality protection buffer areas.
-Designation of this area as managed open/conservation space could meaningfully reduce the overall impact of the project.
+The 80-acre project site is currently almost entirely undisturbed wooded area with two streams that run into Sweetwater Creek which flows through nearby Sweetwater Creek State Park.
+The project proposes to preserve only a small area around the northernmost stream area.
+Additional retention of existing undisturbed wooded area on the site would be desirable and in keeping with regional goals regarding carbon sequestration and climate change/heat island effect mitigation.
 There may be potential opportunities for linking these fragmented undeveloped areas with adjacent undeveloped or protected areas to ensure their maintenance and potential use for recreation or habitat preservation.